Independent rock band Dirty Honey is giving audiences their first preview of its new album.

 LaBelle does an admirable job of making himself sound like Steven Tyler as he belts out the song’s lyrics.
 His band mates — Notto, Justin Smolian (bass), Corey Coverstone (drums) — do their own part to pay tribute to the classic tune.

 More information on Dirty Honey’s new record is available along with the group’s latest news at:

-To keep up with all the latest entertainment news and reviews, go to http://www.facebook.com/PhilsPicks and “Like” it or its companion page at http://www.facebook.com/pages/Reel-Reviews/381028148587141.
-Fans can also keep up with all the latest by following Phil’s Picks at http://philspicks.wordpress.com.
+To keep up with the latest entertainment news and reviews, go online to https://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.